Form a Corporation in North Dakota

 Advantages

-• Perpetual existence regardless of ownership changes
+• Perpetual existence means the corporation continues regardless of ownership changes or shareholder death

-• Potential tax advantages and deductions
+• Potential tax advantages through deductible employee benefits, retirement plans, and other corporate deductions

 Considerations